Facility Needs Assessment

 The focus of the 2021 project was on improving staff functionality, concentrating on the employee areas within each facility.
 The project included a review of 17 sites in the City organization’s portfolio, which house staff from all 10 departments.
 The City chose to perform a portfolio-wide assessment in order to avoid a siloed approach to solutions and to better explore opportunities for synergies among departments, for operations, resources, and common spaces, in the delivery of services to the community.

-Future steps for the building infrastructure system will involve selecting a recommended project to move forward on and then conducting feasibility studies like flood plain analysis or mitigation.
-Facility projects need to be prioritized and evaluated against other City capital needs.
+The facility needs assessment was a foundational piece of the Citywide Facilities Strategy.
+The strategy document is being used to make decisions about how to prioritize future improvements and identify funding options to accomplish those goals.
 Funding options must be explored so that funding strategies can be developed.
 Finally, a schedule or timeframe for project design and construction is developed.
 The entire process, from concept to construction, can span multiple years.

 (Go back: Investing in Corvallis Facility Needs)